7 real and famous cases of ransomware attacks

 Ransomware is a type of malware that hijacks and blocks files or systems, preventing the user from having access to them.
 Ransomware is a hijacker.
 Using encryption, it holds files and systems hostage.
 Theoretically, when the victim pays the ransom amount, he receives the decryption key, releasing blocked files or systems.

-I used the word theoretically because, in many cases, the victim pays the amount that was required and still doesn't receive the key.
-By the way, it's usually required that the ransom is paid in cryptocurrency, such as, for example, bitcoin and monero.
+We used the word “theoretically” because, in many cases, the victim pays the amount that was required and still doesn’t receive the key.
+By the way, it’s usually required that the ransom is paid in cryptocurrency, such as, for example, bitcoin and monero.
 The point is precisely to make it difficult to track the cybercriminal.

 Ransomware has been terrifying individuals and, most importantly, companies for about 30 years.
 The worse is that, over time, they have become more advanced and sophisticated threats.
 New tactics and technologies are used, either to deceive detection solutions, to encrypt different types of files, or to convince the user to pay the ransom amount.

 Both the FBI and Europol point to ransomware as one of the main threats in the digital world.
-In fact, the European agency named ransomware the main cyber threat of 2019.
-The US agency pointed out that, in 2019, about 2,400 ransomware attacks were registered in the world, resulting in losses of more than USD 8 million.
+In fact, the European agency says ransomware is a key cybercrime threat for years.
+The US agency pointed out that, in 2020, about 2,474 ransomware attacks were registered in the world, resulting in losses of more than USD 29 million.

 The examples of ransomware attacks listed below show you how these attacks can work, giving an idea of the damage that ransomware do to companies and people.
 In this article, we’ll cover the following examples of ransomware:

 Check out 7 examples of ransomware attacks